Welcome to the ultimate Seattle summer bucket list!

 The largest lake in King County, Lake Washington offers plenty of options for summer fun, whether you like swimming or boating or kayaking.

-Located in West Seattle, the beach from Sleepless in Seattle is a hot spot in the summer.
-You’ll be treated to an amazing view of the Seattle skyline while you’re there.
+Located in West Seattle, the sandy beach from Sleepless in Seattle is a hot spot in the summer.
+You’ll be treated to an amazing view while you’re there.
+Afterwards, head to one of the many delicious West Seattle restaurants.

 A Seattle summer tradition since the 1950s, Seafair is a multi-week festival with events running from June to September.
 The most well-known events are Seafair Summer Fourth—featuring fireworks for the Fourth of July—as well as the Seafair Torchlight Run and the Seafair Weekend Festival in August.
 Most of the events are free!